CERTIFICATIONS AND ACCREDITATIONS

 The Chip Export Terminal also has certification to EMS ISO 14001 and this is audited by an external certification body to ensure that compliance to this standard is maintained.

-EMS certification is still currently held by South East Fibre Exports (SEFE) as they are the title holders of the land on which the Chip Export Terminal sits.
 The management requirements of the EMS certification is currently being undertaken by the site operators Australian Marshalling Services (AMS).

 Fuel storage, Stormwater, leachate water management and woody waste management are the main aspects that are considered to require active onsite management.